WordOps/docs.wordops.net/docs/guides/migration-from-easyengine.md

 ## Running WordOps install script

-The first step to migrate from EasyEngine to WordOps is to run WordOps install script with the command :
+The first step to migrate from EasyEngine to WordOps is to run WordOps install script with the command:

 ```bash
 wget -qO wo wops.cc && sudo bash wo